 When mounting on a yacht or boat, positioning the turbine will be influenced by the configuration of the boat and other equipment fitted.
 It is important to ensure that the blades are at sufficient height such that injury to the crew from rotating blades is unlikely.
-A minimum height of the lowest point of the airblades above a crewed area should be 2.4 metres.
+The minimum height of the lowest point of the airblades above a crewed area should be 2.4 metres.

-Also ensure that no part of the turbine can come into contact with any other part of the boat's fittings or rigging.
-Because the turbine is subject to dynamic loads when the yacht is in a seaway in addition to wind loads, the tower should be securely braced or guyed both fore and aft and athwartships.
-The bracing struts or wires should be firmly attached to the main tower at a point 200-300 mm below the lowest point of the blades.
+Also ensure that no part of the turbine can come into contact with any other part of the boat's fittings or rigging as it yaws about its vertical axis.
+Because the turbine is subject to dynamic loads when the yacht is in a seaway in addition to wind loadings, the tower should be securely braced or guyed both fore and aft and athwartships.
+The bracing struts or wires should be firmly attached to the main tower at a point 200 -300 mm below the lowest point of the blades.